Hugh III of Cyprus: Regency

 Hugh's mother, Isabella, was the aunt of the young King Hugh II of Cyprus and his closest relative of royal blood.
 The king's mother, Plaisance of Antioch, ruled on his behalf as regent until her death in 1261.
 Isabella then stood to assume the regency as Hugh II's heir presumptive.
 She ceded the regency to her son, Hugh of Antioch, who proved to be an able ruler.
 As Hugh II was also heir presumptive to King Conrad III of Jerusalem, who lived in Europe, he was entitled to govern the Kingdom of Jerusalem as regent.
 But since he was a minor, that regency needed to be exercised by his next of kin, and Isabella accepted that role in 1263.

 Isabella died in 1264, and a dispute arose between Hugh of Brienne and Hugh of Antioch.
 The former claimed that he should now exercise the regency in Jerusalem because his mother was older than Hugh of Antioch's.
 But, as regent of Cyprus, Hugh of Antioch could contribute more militarily to the dwindling mainland kingdom, and was better connected, being the first cousin of Prince Bohemond VI of Antioch as well as being married into the powerful Ibelin family.
 The High Court of Jerusalem ruled that, since the contenders were equally close relatives of the young king, the elder of them should have priority, and that was Hugh of Antioch.
 Being chosen as regent effectively marked Hugh of Antioch as the heir presumptive of Hugh II.

 As regent, Hugh considered it his duty to defend the Crusader states.
-He was the first ruler of Cyprus in over a decade to deploy Cypriot army in defense of the Kingdom of Jerusalem.
+He was the first ruler of Cyprus in over a decade to deploy a Cypriot army in defense of the Kingdom of Jerusalem.
 His army, however, came too late to prevent the Mamluk ruler of Egypt, Baibars, from conquering Caesarea Maritima, Arsur, Haifa, Safed, Toron, and Chastel Neuf.
 Hugh likely focused on reinforcing the defence of Acre, the sole remaining royal city on the mainland.